 •Shreve stream ordering orders the network by starting at the source and travels down the network incrementing the order of the polyline.
 It repeats this process for every source.

-•Shreve stream order is not designed by multi-channelled networks.
+•Shreve stream order is not designed for multi-channelled networks.
 If RivEX encounters a section of multi-channel network such as a braid it will choose a SINGLE route through this section.
 All other polylines within the multi-channel section remain encoded as ZERO.
 This route is based purely upon the row order of polylines in the table, i.e. the order in which it was digitised.
-This order is not always the main course of the river so caution should be used when interpreting the output.
+This order is not always the main course of the river so caution should be used when interpreting the output for river networks with loops.

 A network colour coded by Shreve Stream order,